Out and About

 A long time Canadian Stage collaborator, Tannahill (who won a Governor General’s Award for Age of Minority: Three Solo Plays) was playwright in residence at Canadian Stage in 2014.2015.
 The company closed their 2015.2016 season with Tannahill’s Botticelli in the Fire & Sunday in Sodom (2017 Toronto Theatre Critics Award for Best New Canadian Play) and opened the 2016.2017 season with his 2015 Dora Award-winner for Best New Play, Concord Floral – initially developed as part of Canadian Stage’s 2012 Festival of Ideas and Creation.

-Declarations will be on stage at the Berkeley Street Theatre from January 23 to February 11 (Previews: Jan 23 & 24, Performances run Tuesdays, Wednesdays, Thursdays and Saturdays at 8:00pm, Fridays at 7:00pm, with matinees on Saturdays and Sundays, and on Wednesday, Jan 31 & Feb 7 at 1:00pm.
+Declarations is on stage at the Berkeley Street Theatre until February 11, 2018.
+Performances run Tuesdays, Wednesdays, Thursdays and Saturdays at 8:00pm, Fridays at 7:00pm, with matinees on Saturdays and Sundays, and on Wednesday, Jan 31 & Feb 7 at 1:00pm.
 Tickets from $39 to $69 are available online, by phone at 416.368.3110, or in person at the Berkeley Street box office.
 For details visit www.canadianstage.com.

 Facebook: Canadian Stage | Twitter/Instagram: @CanadianStage | #csDeclarations